komlog-io/komlogd/docs/en/api.rst

 API
 ===

-komlogd can be used as a library to add Komlog functionalities into your applications.
+komlogd can be used as a library to add Komlog functionality into your applications.

 .. note::